vincanger/links-and-stuff/prompts.md

 ## For General Reasoning

-- “Before we continue, think about 3 possible implementation strategies based on my current project and aims.
-Chose the best strategy of these 3 and give me your rationale for choosing it.”
+- “Before we continue, think about 3-5 possible implementation strategies based on my current project and aims, and reason about their pros and cons.
+Choose the best strategy and give me your rationale for choosing it.”